Skip to contents

 n_components

-numeric (optional): allows a number of the aimed number of components.
-However, it defines rather a maximum than than a minimum.
+integer (optional): maximum number of components desired: the number of component actually fitted may be smaller than this.
 Can be combined with other parameters.

 start_parameters